kateryna-k22/kateryna-k22/README.md

 - 👋 Hi, I’m @kateryna-k22
 - 👀 I am interested in Software Engineering and Web Development
-- 🌱 I’m currently learning Data Structures and Algorithms in C++
-- 💞️ I’m looking to collaborate on projects related to C++ and Web Development
+- 💞️ I’m looking to collaborate on projects related to Web Development and more
 - 📫 You can reach me on discord kateryna#3552

 <!---